mahirvaluj/discfs/README.md

-Then, it is possible to get a binary file already existing in the filesystem with `(get <hash-string>)`, which returns an `'(unsigned-byte 8)` stream.
+Then, it is possible to get a binary file already existing in the filesystem with `(get <hash-string>)`, which returns an `'(unsigned-byte 8)` array.
 (Or, NIL on hash collision or other failure)

 To delete a file, we do `(del <hash-string>)`.
 To put a file, we do `(put stream)` or `(put array)` passing either some stream of `(unsigned-byte 8)`, or an